citp/privacy-policy-historical/c/ca/can/canlii.org.md

 16. Canadian courts and tribunal decisions are meant to be of a public nature.
 This fundamental characteristic of the Canadian judicial system protects the impartiality of the judiciary, ensures the equity of the judicial system and allows for citizens and their legal representatives, in their own legal proceedings, to base themselves upon precedents set by judges.
 CanLII respects the public nature of decisions and publishes the complete and unabriged textual content of these documents, including any possible personal information contained within these decisions.

-17. CanLII and its partners cannot be held liable for prejudice caused by the lawful publication of any public document containing personal information on the CanLII Web site, nor by the eventual dissemination or re-use of these public documents by a third person.
+17. CanLII and its partners cannot be held liable for prejudice caused by the lawful publication of any public document containing personal information on the CanLII website, nor by the eventual dissemination or re-use of these public documents by a third person.

 18. In certain exceptional cases, the principle of complete and unabriged publication of decisions is waived by law.
 In these cases, the law prohibits the disclosure of some pieces of information such as information that would allow for the identification of certain participants in the judicial system.
 CanLII abides by these legal restrictions on publication, in collaboration with the decision issuing institutions.

 ### Decision Indexing and Storage

-19. CanLII does not allow search engines to index the content and case names of any trial decision and most appeal decisions published on the CanLII Web site.
+19. CanLII does not allow search engines to index the content and case names of any trial decision and most appeal decisions published on the CanLII website.

-20. Moreover, CanLII prohibits the storage of any decision available on the CanLII Web site when such stored decisions could be publicly accessible.
+20. Moreover, CanLII prohibits the storage of any decision available on the CanLII website when such stored decisions could be publicly accessible.

 21. CanLII uses all the technological tools and methods currently available to prevent the external indexing or storage of its decision collections by search engines.
 Nonetheless, CanLII and its partners cannot be held liable for any situation wherein a third party manages to override the measures taken at CanLII.

 ### Requests regarding the Content of Published Documents

-22. Any request regarding the content of a document published on the CanLII Web site must be sent to CanLII’s Editor or Privacy Policy Officer.
-CanLII decides whether a document should remain, be replaced or removed from the CanLII Web site only after having obtained the advice from the registrar or other authorized officer of this document’s issuing institution.
+22. Any request regarding the content of a document published on the CanLII website must be sent to CanLII’s Editor or Privacy Policy Officer.
+CanLII decides whether a document should remain, be replaced or removed from the CanLII website only after having obtained the advice from the registrar or other authorized officer of this document’s issuing institution.